redixhumayun/redixhumayun.github.io/_posts/2024-02-26-build-you-a-raft-part-i.md

 Each raft node has its own state that it needs to maintain.
 I've segregated this state based on whether its volatile, non-volatile (must be persisted) or is required only for a specific node state.
 The state is behind a mutex to allow access to it from multiple threads.
 Typically, you have a node listening for messages on a separate thread and invoking whatever RPC is required and you have the main thread of the node that is doing whatever operations it needs to do.
 In my test implementations I run everything off a single thread rather than putting the node behind an `Arc::mutex` interface.

 Each node also has a state machine attached to it.
-This state machine is a user provided state machine, it could be a database or a key value store etc. There needs to be one method on the state machine called `apply()` or some variant that the cluster call to update the state machine.
+This state machine is a user provided state machine, it could be a database or a key value store etc. There needs to be one method on the state machine called `apply()` or some variant that the cluster calls to update the state machine.

 Now, nodes communicate with each other via JSON-over-TCP in my implementation.
 So, we need to set up the communication channel for them.
 I did this by defining an RPC manager which is then provided to each node.